Advanced-Automotive-Electronics/automotive-electronics/passivecomponents/capacitors.md

 - Radio interference
 - Electronic component failures

-It's essential to periodically check and replace capacitors, if necessary, to ensure the smooth operation of your vehicle.

 ## Testing a Capacitor with a Multimeter

 Before proceeding with this guide, ensure that you have a multimeter that has the ability to test capacitance.
 It's crucial to remember that handling capacitors can be dangerous, as they store electrical energy.
 Always take appropriate safety measures.